Living a Loss

 I wondered, though, would my words hold up against this loss?
 Would my book stand the test of grief?
 Beyond theory and the lessons I’ve learned as a witness and companion, what’s included in the chapters resonates with my actual experience.
 Here’s some of what I’ve found to be true.

 • Loss, at least initially, can feel more like an idea than a reality.
 Integration isn’t a checkpoint; it’s a journey.
-Grieving is a learning process, involving gentle reminders, patience, and time for our brains to incorporate profound change.
+Grieving is a learning process, involving gentle reminders, patience, and time for our brains to incorporate a profound change.

 • Losing a significant figure, like a parent, can be destabilizing.
 Even if you’re a highly functional adult.
 Even if you shared a healthy connection.
 Even if you were estranged and didn’t “need” them.

 • Mourning can be messy.
-I find myself mourning what was, what wasn’t, and what will never have the chance to be.
+I find myself grieving what was, what wasn’t, and what will never have the chance to be.
 I sometimes reminisce and celebrate the good memories.
 Other times, I lament the difficulties.
 I trust it’s all part of it.

 To learn more about the guidebook, visit: https://francescalynnarnoldy.com/kindredgriefcare/